playframework/play-java-hello-world-tutorial/Hello.md

     1. Change the text in the heading from `About Play` to:
     `<h1>Hello @name!</h1>`

-1. In the `TabController.java` file, change the return value of the `hello` action to call the template instead of returning the request string directly:
+1. In the `HomeController.java` file, change the return value of the `hello` action to call the template instead of returning the request string directly:

     ```java
     public Result hello(String name) {